 This charming tapas bar is located in Salvador square, decorated with photos of the most important authors of the last century.
 The best is its terrace or outdoor bar with enviable views on Blanca de los Rios street, and his menu influenced by the universal cuisine.

 An ideal place for any time of day.
 Breakfast at Salvador square or long afternoons of coffee and drinks enjoying the good weather in Seville.
-For more information, visit the web cerveceriacafeuniversal.com.
+For more information, visit the web universalpeoplebar.com.

 A creative restaurant in Seville.
-On Jesus de las Tres Caídas street, adjacent to the Alfalfa square, this tapas bar is known for living the best atmosphere in football and bullfight broadcasts.
+On Jesus de las Tres Caídas street, adjacent to the Alfalfa square, this tapas bar was known for living the best atmosphere in football and bullfight broadcasts.
 Nowadays they have an eclectic bar, with elements from Renaissance, Avant-garde and pictures of teh Animal Kingdom.

-The popularity of the neighborhood and the tapas, highlighting fresh seafood, have turned the bar on a place of interest for tourists, eager to know the culture of tapas and how to Sevillian people enjoy it.
-You can see the menu, exact location, history and other curiosities on website bodegadonaire.com.
+The popularity of the neighborhood and the tapas, have turned the area on a place of interest for tourists, eager to know the culture of tapas and how to Sevillian people enjoy it.
+You can see the menu, exact location, history and other curiosities on website donairebar.com.

 Only in 5 minutes walking, you can explore these three tapas bars at Alfalfa and Salvador, to enjoy the festive and youthful atmosphere of Seville.
 Choose your route, booking if you do not want to wait and soak up the cuisine, culture and tradition of tapas in Seville.